graph LR;

 - Ask the doctor how your absence will be reported (digitally or by paper).

 - If digitally: The doctor will inform the insurance.
 TU Berlin will retrieve this from the insurance.
+Let Peter and Julia know this is the case!

 - The doctor may give you a copy of an “Arbeitsunfähigkeitsbescheinigung” for your records; keep this for yourself.
 Don’t send this copy to Julia or Peter, as it has private information.